Tagetes

-These plants are native to Mexico, growing naturally since Mexico's valley down to the south and even reaching several other Latinamerican countries, but some species have become naturalized around the world.
+Originally called cempōhualxōchitl, by the Nahua people, these plants are native to Central and Southern Mexico and several other Latin American countries.
+Some species have become naturalized around the world.
 One species, T. minuta, is considered a noxious invasive plant in some areas.

 Description

 Tagetes species vary in size from 0.1 to 2.2 m tall.
 Most species have pinnate green leaves.
 Blooms naturally occur in golden, orange, yellow, and white colors, often with maroon highlights.
-Floral heads are typically (1-) to 4–6 cm diameter, generally with both ray florets and disc florets.
+Flower heads are typically (1-) to 4–6 cm diameter, generally with both ray florets and disc florets.
 In horticulture, they tend to be planted as annuals, although the perennial species are gaining popularity.
-They have fibrous roots.
+Like all marigolds, they have a fibrous root system.

 Depending on the species, Tagetes species grow well in almost any sort of soil.
 Most horticultural selections grow best in soil with good drainage, and some cultivars are known to have good tolerance to drought.

 Nomenclature

-The Latin Tagētes derives from the name of the Etruscan Tages, born from the plowing of the earth.
+The Latin Tagētes terrestis derives from the Tages in Etruscan mythology, born from plowing the earth.
 It likely refers to the ease with which plants of this genus come out each year either by the seeds produced in the previous year, or by the stems which regrow from the stump already in place.

-The common name in English, marigold, is derived from Mary's gold, a name first applied to a similar plant native to Europe, Calendula officinalis.
+The common name in English, marigold, is derived from Mary's gold in honor of the Virgin Mary, a name first applied to a similar plant native to Europe, Calendula officinalis.

 The most commonly cultivated varieties of Tagetes are known variously as African marigolds (usually referring to cultivars and hybrids of Tagetes erecta), or French marigolds (usually referring to hybrids and cultivars of Tagetes patula, many of which were developed in France).
 The so-called signet marigolds are hybrids derived mostly from Tagetes tenuifolia.